Bloc/portfolio-kami/_portfolio/cthompsonart.md

 ## Explanation

 Chris Thompson, a talented artist, has an online presence but no website to sell his art.
-I offered to build a retail website for him.
-Cthompsonart was built using JavaScript, AngularJS and HTML/CSS.
+I offered to build a retail website for him, [cthompsonart](http://cthompsonart.com).
+It was built using JavaScript, AngularJS and HTML/CSS.

 #### The Players